 Unboxing Blue Gemstones | Topaz, Zircon, Tanzanite and more!

-Join our gemstone hosts in unboxing and exploring several beautiful blue gemstones.
-Learn some gemstone trivia while seeing extraordinary specimens of blue gemstones like shattuckite, azurite, lazurite, lapis lazuli, tanzanite, blue zircon and blue topaz!
+Join our gemstone hosts Britney and Rob in unboxing and exploring several examples of beautiful blue gemstones – one of the rarer gemstone colors!
+Learn some gemstone trivia while seeing extraordinary specimens of the following blue gemstones: shattuckite, azurite, lazurite, lapis lazuli, tanzanite, blue zircon and blue topaz!

-Our first blue gemstone unboxed is shattuckite, a pseudomorph of malachite, and gets its name from the Shattuck Mine in Arizona.
-Here, shattuckite was discovered in 1915 and can be occasionally found with quartz!
+The first blue gemstone that they unbox is shattuckite, a pseudomorph of malachite, which gets its name from the Shattuck Mine in Arizona.
+Here, shattuckite was discovered in 1915 and can be occasionally found mingled with quartz.

-The next blue stone featured is azurite which its name refers to its natural blue color.
-Azurite was originally called chessylite and was named after the Chessy-Les-Mines mine in France.
+The next blue stone featured is azurite.
+Its name refers to its natural blue “azure” color, caused by copper ores in the stone.
+Until the 1800s, azurite was originally called chessylite and was named after the Chessy-Les-Mines mine in France.
 Historically, azurite was used in paints and dies by the ancient Egyptians.

-Tanzanite is then shown with its dark blue color and glassy appearance.
+Rob and Britney then showcase the glassy appearance of tanzanite.
+Although this stone is famous for its dark blue color and is often mistaken for sapphire, it doesn’t usually appear naturally as blue!
+Tanzanite requires heat treatment to turn from its natural brownish color to blue.
 As the name suggests, tanzanite comes from Tanzania in Africa.
-What makes this gemstone so special is that it's a thousand times rare than diamond and comes from one sector of the country and nowhere else in the world.
-Peacock tanzanite (green tanzanite) is also shown for its bluish tint and pleochroism, a directional change of color depending on the axis through which its viewed shows a different color.
-Tanzanite is also dichroic meaning it only shows two different shades of color.
+What makes this gemstone so special is that it's a thousand times rarer than diamond and comes from one sector of the country – nowhere else in the world.
+Peacock tanzanite (green tanzanite) is also shown for its green-blue tint and pleochroism.
+Pleochroism is the ability of a stone to change color depending on which direction you view it.
+Tanzanite is also dichroic, meaning it only shows two different shades of color.

-To learn more about these fabulous blue gemstones, watch the video above or search them on the site's gemopedia!
+Finally, to close out the video, we’ll take a closer look at Britney and Rob’s respective favorite gems from the unboxing.
+To learn more about any and all of these fabulous blue gemstones, watch the video above or search them on the site's Gemopedia!